drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.product-architecture/docs.md

     category: docs
 ---

 Documentation in this section describes various approaches to product architecture.
-Say something about structuring your product types to best suit your individual business logic needs.
+Learn how to structure your product types to best suit your specific business logic needs.

 >For an overview of the Drupal commerce product information structure, see [page in the overview section].

 #### [Simple product type](01.simple-product)
 - Create a simple, single-variation product type.
-- Add an Image field to its product variation type.
+- Add an Image field to a product variation type.

 #### [Product attributes](02.product-attributes)
 - Create product attributes and a product type with multiple variations.